-A review of the governance arrangements for the Council's subsidiaries, Arch and Homes for Northumberland was commissioned during 2012-2013 and took place in January/February.
-The outcomes of this review were reported to and are monitored by the Audit Committee.
+A review of the governance arrangements for the Council's subsidiaries, Arch and Homes for Northumberland took place during 2012-2013 and the outcomes of this review were reported to and monitored by the Audit Committee.
+All recommendations were agreed for implementation via the appropriate decision-making processes of the respective organisations.